 5. You’re completely reliant on one or a few people

 Having all your organization’s IT knowledge and skills concentrated in one or a few techs is a huge risk.
 Just imagine what would happen if your IT guy was in an accident and unable to work or quit out of nowhere.
 You’ll have to scramble to find another IT provider just to resume operations.
-However, even if you find another IT provider, years of experience and knowledge on how to run your organization’s IT may be lost.
+However, even if you find another IT provider, years of experience and knowledge on how to run organization’s IT may be lost.

 An experienced IT provider will have extensive documentation on your business’s technical needs and operations.
 With a larger IT provider, you’ll have an entire team of techs that are very familiar with your business so you’ll always have someone you can rely on.

 Many companies are beginning to realize how much business value a proper IT provider can offer.
 Don’t continue to pay expensive service fees if all you’re getting in return is tech support.
+View our IT outsourcing services to see how we can help.

 If you’re still unsure if you’re getting proper value from your current IT provider check out our blog The Cost of IT Outsourcing: How to Budget and Tell if You’re Paying Too Much.